Ebazhanov/linkedin-skill-assessments-quizzes/xml/xml-quiz.md

 - [ ] XML syntax uses tags, elements, and attributes

 #### Q12.
 What is the last step in extending XHTML modules?
-- [ ] The last step is to complete the extension of XHTML compound documents and make sure the documents and make sure the documents adhere to the defined namespaces.
+- [ ] The last step is to complete the extension of XHTML compound documents and make sure the documents adhere to the defined namespaces.
 - [x] The last step is to create the DTD for the XHTML extension, which references both the XHTML modules and the new modules.
 - [ ] The last step is to run the XHTML extension through the XSLT processor, which will properly format it.
 - [ ] The last step is to verify that the XHTML is well formed and valid, and compatible with most browsers.